squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

     </div>

-    _Material for MkDocs also tries to support languages that are not part of this list by choosing the stemmer yielding the best result automatically_.
+    Material for MkDocs goes to great lengths to support languages that are not part of this list by automatically falling back to the stemmer yielding the best result.

-    !!! warning "Only specify the languages you really need"

-        Be aware that including support for other languages increases the general JavaScript payload by around 20kb (before `gzip`) and by another 15-30kb per language.

 `separator`{ #search-separator }